John P. Hayes

 John Patrick Hayes is an Irish-American computer scientist and electrical engineer, the Claude E. Shannon Chair of Engineering Science at the University of Michigan.
+He supervised over 35 doctoral students, coauthored seven books and over 340 peer-reviewed publications.
+His Erdös number is 2.

 Biography

-Hayes did his undergraduate studies at the National University of Ireland, Dublin, graduating in 1965.
+Hayes was born and grew up in Newbridge, Ireland and did his undergraduate studies at the National University of Ireland, Dublin, graduating in 1965.
 He went on to graduate studies at the University of Illinois at Urbana–Champaign, earning a master's degree in 1967 and a Ph.D. in 1970.
-After working in The Hague for Shell for two years, he returned to academia, taking a faculty position at the University of Southern California in 1972, and then moving to Michigan in 1982.
+He was responsible for the logic design of the input-output channel control units of ILLIAC III.
+After working in The Hague for Shell for two years, he returned to academia, taking a faculty position at the University of Southern California in 1972.
+In 1979 Hayes was a Visiting Associate Professor at Stanford.
+He moved to Michigan in 1982, where he was the founding director of the Advanced Computer Architecture Laboratory.
+Hayes retired from University of Michigan in 2023.